 1. Directional play

-It is when there are a dynamic market and high price fluctuations, which results in a lot of uncertainty for the trader.
+This is when there is a dynamic market and high price fluctuations, which results in a lot of uncertainty for the trader.
 When the price of the stock can go up or down, the straddle strategy is used.
 It is also known as implied volatility.

 2. Volatility play